skylerto/mom-and-pop-books/doc/Project_Description.md

 5. Book Store Main Page
 	Displays the contents of the store organized by category and by product.
 6. Web services
 	Your application has two web services, as specified above, each one with one method (the italic method).
 The web services respond to REST or SOAP messages.
-The REST message should reply with an XML message using the XML schema po.xml, available [here](http://www.w3.org/TR/xmlschema-0/)
+The REST message should reply with an XML message using the XML schema `po.xml`, available [here](http://www.w3.org/TR/xmlschema-0/)
 7. Performance and Scalability
 	Conduct a performance test of your application.
 For this project focus just on one Service (2 or 3 above).
 Test your application with `1, 2, ..., n` clients.
 Draw the throughput and the response time curves.
 8. Security